This topic describes how to use the Kafka connector.

 );

-Priority of start offsets
+Priorities of start offsets

-The source table consumes data based on the following priorities of start offsets in descending order:
+The source table consumes data based on the following priorities of start offsets, in descending order:

-The offset that is stored in checkpoints or savepoints.
+The offset stored in checkpoints or savepoints.

-Custom partitioner for a sink table
+Custom partitioner for sink tables

 .